Salmon Bowls

 I could eat salmon every day if I could afford it, but even too much of a good thing can get boring after a while.
 That’s why I decided to get creative with this spicy salmon bowl recipe.

 I like to think of this as a deconstructed sushi roll- similar to my sushi bake.
 But instead of baking everything in a casserole dish, I keep it fresh and layered over a bed of warm rice.
 I tested this recipe in a few different ways (tried various marinades and toppings) before settling on this version, as it’s quick, customizable, and perfect for busy nights.
-My family loves building their bowls with their favorite add-ins, and I love that it doubles as a make-ahead option for easy lunches during the week.
+My family and partner love building their bowls with their favorite add-ins, and I love that it doubles as a make-ahead option for easy lunches during the week.

 • Healthy.
 Salmon is a lean protein rich in healthy omega-3 fatty acids, and the veggies provide an extra fiber boost.